EsterfanoLopes/rpg_vault/(SD) RPG Da Rapaziada/2. Locations/Hex Exploration Rules.md

 | 3                    | Right    |

 ### Pace
 The navigator must decide the travel method and pace.
-In the method, the way of transport should be chosen.
-By foot, by mount or vehicle.
-Then, check if it should push.
+For method, the way of transport should be chosen, usually by foot, by mount or vehicle.
+Then, check if **Push** is desired.
 When pushing, +50% additional speed, but the random encounter chance increases in one and it is not possible to execute any of the additional party roles, as foraging, per example.
-Then it is calculated how much Hexes the party has as credit.
-Then, for each joined hex, one is removed from the credit, or 2 in case of Difficulty terrain.
+Then how much Hexes the party has as credit is calculated .
+For each joined hex:
+- 1 is removed from the credit, or;
+- 2 in case of Difficulty terrain.
 ### Activities
 In activities, rolls related to other party roles happens.
 Each character can assume one role.
 Multiple characters can assume the same role, except the Navigator role.